How To Make Curried Chickpeas & Spinach Leaves

 - Also add the cilantro leaves (if using) and also add all the spice powders - garlic powder, turmeric powder, red chili powder, coriander powder, cumin seeds powder and garam masala powder, mix everything well.

-- Close the pressure cooker with lid and safety valve in position and cook in medium heat for about 12 to 15 minutes or until 3 to 4 whistles come.
+- Close the pressure cooker with lid and safety valve in position and once the steam begins to release, cook in medium heat for about 10 to 12 minutes or until 4 whistles come.

 - Mix everything well and simmer the dish for another 2 to 3 minutes or until the desired thickness for the gravy is reached.
 In case you want more liquid like consistency, you may also add little more water and heat the contents for a couple of minutes.